zeebe-io/enhancements/ZEP000-size-based-snapshot.md

 # Summary
 [summary]: #summary

-We should take snasphots size based not time based, to prevent out of disk space better.
+We should take snasphot's load based not time based, to prevent out of disk space better.

 # Motivation
 [motivation]: #motivation